Why gender parity matters in technology

 The STEM gender gap is indeed immense, with women comprising only 12% of U.S. Computer Science undergraduates (Code.org).
 That's why our sights are set on 50/50 gender parity across our programs and in the tech space as a whole.
 The female perspective is vital.

-Learn more about getting girls into STEM and its importance.
+Learn more about girls in STEM.